attaullahshafiq10/attaullahshafiq10.github.io/projects/project-2.md

 This example uses a graphics object called the Newell teapot.
 The vertex, face, and color index data for the teapot are calculated by the teapotData function.
 Since the teapot is a complex geometric shape, there are a large number of vertices (4608) and faces (3872) returned by the function.

-You can learn more at [Myy Github Repository](https://github.com/attaullahshafiq10/Teapot-Object-using-MATLAB).
+You can learn more at [My Github Repository](https://github.com/attaullahshafiq10/Teapot-Object-using-MATLAB).